 Knowing what is responsibly made can be confusing for shoppers wanting to do right by people and the planet when purchasing paper products.

-To help guide these purchasing decisions for consumers, there are several third-party certification labels displayed on responsibly made paper products at office supply stores and elsewhere.
-Just as the USDA Organic label on food products helps identify organic produce, third-party certification labels such as Forest Stewardship Council® (FSC®) and Sustainable Forestry Initiative® (SFI®), among others, can help you find socially and environmentally responsible paper products.
+To help guide these purchasing decisions for consumers, there are several third-party certification labels displayed on responsibly made fiber-based packaging at retail stores.
+Just as the USDA Organic label on food products helps identify organic produce, third-party certification labels such as Forest Stewardship Council® (FSC®) and Sustainable Forestry Initiative® (SFI®), among others, can help you find socially and environmentally responsible fiber-based products.

 Third-party certification promotes responsible forest management, protects against deforestation and supports biodiversity.
 Companies and landowners must meet rigorous standards created by independent organizations to achieve certification.